 - Highly motivated law students who are committed to ultimately working in Washington.
 The law students who participate in our program have worked hard to set aside an entire semester to come to D.C.
 They are conscious of the unique opportunity an externship in your office provides them and are prepared to make the most of that opportunity.

-- Hands-on supervision & training from a full-time faculty member in Washington.
+- Hands-on supervision & training from a faculty member in Washington.
 In our D.C.
-Seminar, students meet weekly with Professor Elena Baylis, the director of the program, and get regular feedback on their externship experiences and performance.
+Seminar, students meet weekly with Professor Drew Roberts, the director of the program, and get regular feedback on their externship experiences and performance.

 In order to qualify for the program, externships must meet the following requirements: